Golf Tutorials

 Fixing an over-the-top swing comes down to replacing a poor sequence with a good one.
 By focusing on a one-piece takeaway and training your lower body to initiate the downswing, you can finally drop the club "into the slot" and attack the ball from the inside, unlocking the effortless power you've been missing.

 Learning a new motor pattern takes repetition, but knowing what you’re working on is half the battle.
 If a drill feels awkward at first, that's often a good sign!
 Sometimes seeing things from a different angle makes all the difference.
 That's why we built our app, Caddie AI.
-When you're stuck at the range, you can get instant, judgement-free coaching that points you toward the right drill for your specific fault.
+When you're stuck at the range, you can get instant, judgment-free coaching that points you toward the right drill for your specific fault.
 You can describe your shot, ask questions, and get simple, actionable advice to connect the dots and get back on the right path faster, so you can enjoy the game more.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like